-In the past few decades, there had been a decline in manufacturing jobs in the United States.
-Companies had been able to produce goods abroad at a cheaper price due to lower labor costs in developing countries.
+In the past few decades, there has been a decline in manufacturing jobs in the United States.
+Companies have been able to produce goods abroad at a cheaper price due to lower labor costs in developing countries.

-Traditional startup incubators provide office space, networks and business advice for tech companies developing software and apps.
+Traditional startup incubators provide office space, network access and business advice for tech companies developing things like software and apps.
 Startups usually pay a monthly/annual membership fee, or pay monthly rent at a rate determined by the incubator.
 The rent is usually slightly more expensive than what companies need to pay to get a similar office in the same area.
-However, the extra values came from the usage of resources.
-Costs are shared among multiple startup companies makes as well as by the incubator sponsor, which many be a nonprofit or for-profit entity.
+However, extra value comes from access to the incubator’s resources.
+Costs are shared among multiple startup companies, as well as by the incubator sponsor.
+Sponsors can be nonprofit or for-profit entities.

-Incubators are perhaps even more important to the manufacturing industry.
-Manufacturing firms require more expensive machines and tools in addition to the basic resources.
-Incubators that provide those technologies are especially important for startups that aren’t ready to invest in its own infrastructure yet.
+Incubators are perhaps even more important to the manufacturing industry than to the tech industry.
+Manufacturing firms require more expensive machines and tools, in addition to basic resources.
+Incubators that provide those technologies are especially important for manufacturing startups that aren’t ready to invest in their own infrastructure yet.

-Chicago’s mHub, opened in March 2017, is an innovation center for physical product development and manufacturing.
-It is equipped with ten labs including a 3D-printing lab, fabrication labs, electronics labs, plastic molding, textiles, welding and grinding, wood shop and wet lab, a total of more than $2.5 million of prototyping and manufacturing equipment.
+Chicago’s mHub, opened in March 2017, is an innovation center for physical product development and manufacturing. mHub is equipped with ten labs, including a 3D-printing lab, fabrication labs, electronics labs, plastic molding, textiles, welding and grinding, wood shop and wet lab.
+Overall, they provide a total of more than $2.5 million of prototyping and manufacturing equipment.

 Industry Space Seattle gives its tenants the use of 10 overhead crane systems, which can cost up to $80,000 each, along with a $30,000 compressed-air system, a $20,000 forklift and an industrial paint booth.